 Academic and research interests

-Kate is undertaking PhD research on women’s collective activism in post conflict societies, to challenge violence against women and girls.
-The research focuses specifically on relational agency in women’s activism through and post conflict.
+Kate is undertaking doctoral research on women’s collective activism on violence against women and girls.
+The research provides a relational analysis of women’s anti-violence activism in post conflict Namibia and Northern Ireland.
 A fuller range of academic interests are indicated in Kate’s conference presentations and publications.

 Mukungu, K. and Kamwanyah, N.J.
 (2020) Gender-Based Violence: Victims, Activism and Namibia's Dual Justice Systems.
 In Davies, P. and Tapley, J. (eds.)
 Victimology: Research, policy and activism.
-London: Palgrave Macmillan.
+London: Palgrave Macmillan, pp. 81-131

 Mukungu, K. (2019) Building a Victim Centred GBV Activist Movement across Namibia.
 Sister Namibia 31:2, pp. 16-18

 Mukungu, K. (2017) "How Can You Write About A Person Who Does Not Exist?": Rethinking pseudonymity and informed consent in life history research.
 Social Sciences, 6(3) 86

 Mukungu, K. (2016) Review of ‘The Struggle for Food Sovereignty: Alternative Development and the Renewal of Peasant Societies Today’, Herrera, R. and Chi Lau, K. (eds) Journal of International Development, 28 (7), pp 1194–1195.

 Mukungu, K. (2014) ‘Third Sector Commentary: A view on neo-liberalism of the sector’.
 North East Third Sector Research Group 2014 Digest Review, pp 31-34.

 Mukungu, K. (2014) Sustaining Livelong H.I.V.
 Treatment in Namibia and Beyond.
 Focus Magazine, Issue 94, p3 - 4.